Sergey Lavrov: Miscellaneous other business

 After the 16th BRICS summit in Kazan, Lavrov emphasised "the need to significantly increase the share of the Global South and Global East in the mechanisms of global governance, including the UN Security Council, IMF, World Bank, and WTO."

 On 21 March 2025 Sergey Lavrov was awarded the Order of St. Andrew the Apostle the First-Called, the highest order of the Russian Federation, by Presidential Decree of the Russian Federation No. 160 for "outstanding services to the Fatherland, a significant contribution to the development and implementation of the foreign policy course of the Russian Federation, and many years of fruitful public service".

+Following the U.S.–Israeli strikes on Iran on 28 February 2026, Lavrov condemned the military action as 'unprovoked aggression' and stated that Moscow was prepared to facilitate peace negotiations.

+On 16 March 2026, Lavrov stated that the United States and Israel misjudged the prospects of a rapid military operation in Iran, suggesting they now realize they were "mistaken" in believing they could subdue the country within hours.
+He urged the involved parties to resume negotiations and avoid military actions resulting in civilian casualties or damage to infrastructure.
+Critics pointed out the irony of the remarks, which mirrored early failed Russian expectations regarding the invasion of Ukraine, as Lavrov maintained that military actions against Tehran would meet a firm response.

 Personal life

 Lavrov speaks Russian, English, Dhivehi, French and Sinhala.

 Lavrov is a keen sportsman.
 He likes to watch football games on television and is an ardent fan of the Moscow club Spartak Moscow.
 He has been married since 1971 to Maria Lavrova and they have one daughter and two grandchildren.
 Their daughter Ekaterina Sergeyevna Lavrova, who lived in the US and London while her father was working for the United Nations, is a graduate of Columbia University.
 Having stayed in New York City until 2014, and spent a long time outside Russia, she is not fluent in Russian.
 She is married to Russian businessman Alexander Vinokurov.

 Lavrov has allegedly had a relationship with his mistress, Svetlana Polyakova, since the early 2000s.
 In 2016, her daughter Polina Kovaleva purchased an apartment in London's elite district of Kensington for £4.4 million in cash when she was 21 years old.
 She has a master's degree from Imperial College London.
 On 25 March 2022, the British government sanctioned her over allegations of "dirty money" as a part of a broader sanctions regime against corrupt Russian interests following the Russian invasion of Ukraine in late February.